How to Automate Content Creation with AI Without Losing the Human Touch

 Automating too much too early

-You may build a system that feels impressive but becomes hard to use.
+You may build a system that looks impressive but becomes too hard to use.

 Publishing raw AI drafts